-In a minute, I’ll get on to some of the basic “what goes where” detail.
+I’ll get on to some of the basic “what goes where” detail shortly.
 But first, here are some important ideas to bear in mind before you even start:

-Know who your audience is, and what they care about
+1. Know who your reader is, and what they care about

 Who reads the publication or website you’re writing for?
 How much do they already know, and how is your story relevant to them?
 That’s the person you’re writing to, not (primarily) the journalist.
-And if there’s no reasonable reason why they would care, why are you writing the release at all?
+And if there’s honestly no earthly reason why they would care, why are you writing this press release at all?

-And yes, if different audiences will care about different bits of the story, that might well mean you need different versions of your press release.
+And yes, if different audiences will care about different bits of the story, that might well mean you need more than one version of your press release.

-You’re not writing an announcement.
-You’re writing news.
-And how many times did you ever see a journalist start a report with “We are delighted to announce…”?
+You’re not writing an announcement; you’re writing news.
+And when did you ever see a journalist start a report with “We are delighted to announce…”?

 So write like a journalist.
 Keep it objective, in the third person.
 While you’re at it, remember that the news is about a thing that has happened.
 Your first sentence needs to say what that thing is (and make it clear why they should care).

-Likewise, don’t say anything in your press release that isn’t verifiably true.
+Don’t say anything in your press release that isn’t verifiably true.
 And I don’t just mean “don’t lie”; I also mean “don’t boast”.
-If you can’t prove that something is unique, or important, or wonderful, or iconic – or anything that an unbiased journalist wouldn’t say about it, basically – then don’t say it.
+If you can’t prove something’s unique, essential, wonderful, or iconic – or anything that an unbiased journalist wouldn’t say about it, basically – then don’t say it.

-The only exception here is the bit where you quote a spokesperson.
-This is your opportunity to add colour, so don’t waste it on bald facts you could put elsewhere – in the quote, you react, interpret, and explain.
+The only exception is the bit where you quote a spokesperson.
+This is your opportunity to add colour, so don’t waste it on bald facts you could put elsewhere.
+Instead, use the quote to react, interpret, and explain.
 And when you do, make the person sound as human as you can get away with.
 You know the bit where it’s wonderful and important and everyone’s chuffed to bits?
 That goes here.

-I know I’ve written a good press release when I see my words in print, with someone else’s name at the top.
+I know I’ve written a good press release when I see my copy word for word, with a journalist’s name above them.

-Especially in B2B, there are fewer and fewer journalists responsible for making more and more content.
-The job of the press release is to make life a little bit easier – by enabling them to cut and paste large chunks… or even the whole thing, if they’re really busy.
+Especially in B2B, fewer and fewer journalists are responsible for making more and more content.
+The job of the press release is to make their life a little bit easier – by enabling them to cut and paste large chunks (or even the whole thing if they’re really busy).

-To help that process, copy the style of the publication you’re writing for.
-Make your release an appropriate length, and start it in the same way.
-Pay particular attention to things like punctuation, vocabulary, spelling, and other conventions – like whether they use people’s first names or surnames.
+To help that process, copy the style of the publication or website you’re writing for.
+Make your release a similar length to other pieces there, and start it the same way.
+Pay particular attention to punctuation, vocabulary, spelling, and other conventions – like whether they use people’s first names after the initial mention, or surnames.

 For example: did you notice in Doug’s quote above I re-opened the speechmarks for the second paragraph without having closed the preceding ones?
 That’s how it works in most magazines (even though it looks a bit odd).

 Similarly, sending your press release in a cut-and-paste-unfriendly format like PDF is probably not going to help your cause.

 The anatomy of a B2B press release

-OK, let’s look at an actual example, to see what you might want to put in your release.
-From the top of the page down (but not the order in which you should write them), here’s what you should include:
+OK, let’s look at a real-life example, to see what you might want to put in your release.
+From the top of the page down (but not necessarily the order in which you should write them), here’s what you should include:

 1. The date

-Say whether it’s OK to release the information now, or if you’re embargoing an announcement until a certain date.
-You might also want to include the city you’re writing from, if it’s relevant or the media you’re targeting include that in their news.
+You might also want to include the city you’re writing from if it’s relevant, or if the media you’re targeting usually include that in their news.

-Pretty much as you’d expect: telling the story in as few words as you can, in a way that’s relevant to your audience.
+As you’d expect: tell the story in as few words as you can, in a way that’s relevant to your audience.
 Use the present tense, and don’t worry about making it a whole sentence.

-Pro tip: headline puns are always tempting, but don’t sacrifice your first priority, which is to make the story clear.
-Also, bear in mind you’re taking away the journalist’s satisfaction at making the pun for themselves, and the fact that, in a niche B2B publication, they’ve heard all the puns a million times anyway.
+Pro tip: Headline puns are always tempting, but don’t sacrifice your first priority, which is to make the story clear.
+Also, bear in mind you’re taking away the journalist’s satisfaction at making the pun for themselves, and/or the fact that, in a niche B2B publication, they’ve heard all the puns a million times anyway.